jgirardet/cookiecutter-pipenv/README.rst

     + django-extensions : for shell_plus  server_plus
     + todo : manage.py, urls

-Asyncio:
-  Not tested, don't no if it's working

 What does make push do ?
   - style with : Yapf, AutoPep8 and flake8